Why An Employee Who Embezzles Is Treated Harshly

 The reason for that is, number one, you're making good on something that you did wrong, and number two, and probably more important to the prosecutor and judge in a criminal case, is that you're making the victim whole.
 In other words, you're getting them back to where they were before the money was taken.
 This is one of the primary jobs of the prosecutor and judge in a criminal case.
 So, if you could help them do that job, you will be rewarded for it.

-You, Will, Be Ordered To Pay Back Money
+You Will Be Ordered To Pay Back the Money

 If you simply take money, never intending to pay it back, get caught, get convicted, and can't pay it back, you're still going to be ordered to pay it back.
 But, instead of getting a more lenient sentence in your case, you're going to be looking at jail or prison time as your punishment because these are the harshest punishments that the prosecutors in a criminal case can let out.

-Therefore, if you're not giving them what they want and you're living a victim in an embezzlement case fast money or goods and they have to suffer because of it — because you were in a position of trust and took advantage of that, then obviously the prosecutors and judges are going to bear that in mind and punish you accordingly.
+Therefore, if you're not giving them what they want and you're living a victim in an embezzlement case, fast money or goods.
+They have to suffer because of it — because you were in a position of trust and took advantage of that, then obviously the prosecutors and judges are going to bear that in mind and punish you accordingly.

-So, when it comes to an embezzlement case versus a theft crime case, both are bad, both are treated harshly, but as you can see from the various propositions that have been passed throughout the State of California, they've taken a big emphasis off theft and more on violent crimes as far as putting people in prison or putting people in jail.
+So, when it comes to an embezzlement case versus a theft crime case, both are bad, and both are treated harshly.
+However, as you can see from the various propositions that have been passed throughout the State of California, they've placed a lot of emphasis on theft and more on violent crimes, such as putting people in prison or jail.
 So, there are a lot of different available programs.

-On the flip side, the prosecutors and judges are still very tough on embezzlement cases because of that position of trust that the person sat in and because they feel like these offenses are much more severe than a general theft-related offense.
+On the flip side, the prosecutors and judges are still very tough on embezzlement cases because of the position of trust that the person sat in and because they feel like these offenses are much more severe than general theft-related offenses.
 So, if you've got an embezzlement case in LA County, pick up the phone.
 Make the call.
 Let's sit down.

-Let's figure out the best strategy based on the facts and circumstances surrounding your case so we can do damage control and get you the best result.
+Let's devise the best strategy based on the facts and circumstances surrounding your case so we can prevent damage and get you the best result.
 We specialize in defending clients in all Los Angeles County Courthouses, including Van Nuys Superior Court and the Burbank Courthouse.